ObaoziO/baozi/README.md

 # baozi
-An about me, Yuqing (Jeanie) Guo page.
-Include information such as my resume and projects I have done.
+An about me, Yuqing (Jeanie) Guo, page.
+The website includes information such as my resume and projects I have done.

 ## GitHub Pages
 ###baozi (Main Site Home Page)